 - Red onion: Regular yellow or white onion can replace red onion, though they’re a bit sharper.
 Soak the slices in cold water for 10 minutes before adding to mellow the flavor.

-The biggest mistake when making pasta salad is not seasoning the pasta while it’s still warm – toss it with a little olive oil, salt, and pepper right after draining so it absorbs the flavors instead of tasting bland.
+Never skip seasoning your pasta while it’s still warm.
+Toss it with olive oil, salt, and pepper right after draining so it soaks up the flavors instead of tasting flat.

 Store: This pasta salad actually gets better after sitting in the fridge for a few hours because all those flavors have time to meld together.
 Keep it in an airtight container in the refrigerator for up to 4 days.
 You might need to give it a good stir before serving since the dressing can settle at the bottom.